 The southern town of Taroudant is situated in the Sous Valley to the west of the Anti-Atlas Mountains, An old caravan town, Taroudant’s medina is surrounded by a striking 7.5 km long wall.

 A short distance to the north-west of Fes, the Roman ruins of Volubilis offer a glimpse into the Roman past of Morocco.
-Located on a hillside overlooking a fertile valley, the ruins of this ancient town contain some marvellous mosaics.
+Located on a hillside overlooking a fertile valley, the ruins of this UNESCO world heritage ancient Roman town contain some marvellous mosaics.
 The remains of many significant buildings can be explored including the Basilica, Thermae, Temple of Jupiter, Capitol, and Triumphal Arch.

 Anti Atlas Mountains:

 The Anti-Atlas Mountains lay in southern Morocco.
 The unique mountain range extends in a north-easterly direction from the Atlantic coast south of Tiznit towards Ouarzazate and are bounded on their eastern side by the Draa River.
 The higher mountain peaks are around 2,500 to 2,700 meters.

 High Atlas Mountains:

 The High Atlas Mountain range is situated in central Morocco.
 The mountain range begins on the Atlantic coast near Agadir, extends in a north-easterly direction between Marrakech and Ouarzazate, continuing past Midelt toward Algeria.
 The highest of the mountain peaks exceed 4000 meters.
 The road from Marrakech to Ouarzazate and the Sahara Desert travels through the Tizi n’Tichka pass at 2260 meters.